 Recent clinical trials have been geared at developing new treatment strategies.
-A pilot clinical trial studying the use of cannabidiol for refractory seizures in Sturge-Weber was recently published and suggests that this treatment may be safe and effective and should be further studied.
-A current clinical trial now ongoing is evaluating the use of oral sirolimus for cognitive impairments in SWS.
-Topical sirolimus is also being used in some patients in conjunction with laser to treat the birthmark.
+A pilot clinical trial studying the use of cannabidiol for refractory seizures in Sturge-Weber was published and suggests that this treatment may be safe and effective and should be further studied.
+A clinical trial evaluating the use of oral sirolimus for cognitive impairments in SWS was published and suggests that sirolimus may be effective treatment method.
 We have also been making new inroads into the area of presymptomatic treatment.
 Many infants are now diagnosed prior to the onset of seizures and it is crucial that studies be done to determine the best way to prevent brain injury in these patients and optimize their outcome.

 Standard treatment is symptomatic and includes the following: laser treatment for the port-wine birthmark, eye drops or surgery for the glaucoma, anticonvulsant medications for seizures, migraine preventative or abortive medications, and in a minority of patients, surgical resection of involved brain tissue.
 Treatment aimed at preventing the symptoms of brain and eye involvement in SWS are currently being investigated at the Hunter Nelson Sturge-Weber Center.
 Hope for new, future treatments specifically developed for Sturge-Weber syndrome and port-wine stains are now on the horizon with the recent discovery of the gene for SWS and for port-wine birthmarks.
 For more information, please click this link.